- The personal information we collect about you;

 b) Information you provide us while registering for our service.

-We will ask for your full name, email address, mobile number, Touch ID/Face ID (if you wish to use Touch ID or Face ID authentication) and your online banking credentials in order for us to receive payment information from your bank.
+We will ask for your full name, email address, mobile number and Touch ID/Face ID (if you wish to use Touch ID or Face ID authentication).

 c) Records of Payments you have made from your bank account.